mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 enabled, otherwise it is disabled.

 Only one of `ipPoolId` or `ipPoolName` may be given.
-If the `lbServiceId` is given the controller is running in the *unmanaged* mode.
-Otherwise the `tier1GatewayPath` must be given.
-If both are given the configuration of the load balancer services is invalid.
+As the `lbServiceId` is given the controller is running in the *unmanaged* mode.

-The `tcpAppProfileName` and `udpAppProfileName` are used on creating virtual servers.
+The ``tcpAppProfileName`` and `udpAppProfileName` are used on creating virtual servers.
+Alternatively `tcpAppProfilePath` and `udpAppProfilePath` can be specified.

 The `LoadBalancer` section defines an implicit default load balancer class.
 This load balancer class is used if the service does not specify a dedicated